 Examinations and Examination Schedules

 Students should be made aware of dates and times of exams on the first day of class.
 These requirements are necessary to plan for and administer tests of appropriate length to those students with ADA accommodations and who are allowed additional testing time.
 Except for makeup examinations, tests should be of the same format for all students UNLESS there is an accommodation recommended by the Disability Center.
-If you have questions regarding this matter, please contact the Associate Dean for Student and Alumni Affair (ADA representative) or the Associate Dean for Academic Affair.
+If you have questions regarding this matter, please contact the Associate Dean for Student and Alumni Affairs (ADA representative).
 Stephanie will work with the course coordinates to schedule all ADA students.

 Allowing the students to see their raw scores and answers is not mandatory and up to the discretion of the instructor.
 An instructor may allow this immediately after an exam or may schedule a review session (proctored by the instructor) for the class after the exam has been validated.
-Due to time and space constraints, individual appointments with Stephanie Bossaller can no longer be utilized for student test review.
-The session may be scheduled in the computer and/or histology laboratory.
+Due to time and space constraints, individual appointments with Stephanie McClaren can no longer be utilized for student test review.

 In order to allow adequate time for online exam assembly, instructor(s) review for edits and testing before being fully prepared for students, all exams and quizzes will need to be submitted 5 full working days before the exam is given and in the correct format (see reference guide).
 A proof for instructor edits will be made available 2 days before the exam is given, so any adjustments can be made if necessary.
 If this deadline is not met or the formatting is not correct, the exam WILL NOT be available for online delivery and the course coordinator will need to make other arrangements and give a paper exam.